exonum/exonum-doc/src/get-started/light-client.md

   `http://127.0.0.1:8200/api/explorer/v1/timestamps/value?hash=`

-### Transaction for Transferring Funds from One Wallet to Another
+### Transfer Funds Transaction

-To execute this type of transaction you need to create two wallets: sender and receiver.
+To execute this type of transaction you need to have two wallets created in advance: a sender and a receiver.
+You should also generate a separate key pair for each wallet, so that these keys could be used for defining and signing the transfer transactions between the wallets.

-Define `TransferFunds` transaction schema and data types:
+Next, define `TransferFunds` transaction schema and data types as we did in the example above:

 ```javascript
 const TransferFunds = Exonum.newMessage({